 If you would like to add more variety and a few more miles to the West Highland Way, there are two very good options.
-Both would make nice two-week long holidays.
+Both would make a nice two-week long holiday.
+I walked these possible additions to the West Highland Way on my Lejog and 3-Peaks walk.

 The first could be, add the Clyde Walkway and the Kelvin Walkway to the start of the West Highland Way.
-This would mean starting at the lovely Falls of Clyde, following the river all the way to join the Kelvin Walkway in Glasgow city centre and on to the start of the West Highland Way in Milngavie.
+This route mean you get to see Glasgow.
+Starting at the lovely Falls of Clyde, following the river all the way to join the Kelvin Walkway in Glasgow city centre and on to the start of the West Highland Way in Milngavie.
 This would add 51 miles and makes the whole walk 145 miles (233km) long.

 The Clyde Walkway is a 40 mile (65 km) long, foot and cycle path between Partick in Glasgow and the UNESCO World Heritage site of New Lanark in South Lanarkshire.
 The path runs close to the River Clyde for most of its length.
 Unlike other long distance paths it is close to urban centres with easy access to public transport, and is mostly on good surfaced paths.